 Which 4 bigger steps lead me to my end goal?

 Once you identified your 4 milestones take these and break them down into smaller steps.

 The purpose here is to break down these milestones into tiny little steps you can walk every day.

 If 1-year goal sounds too much start with a 3-month goal.

 Apply the same process.

 Ask yourself what you want to accomplish within 3 months and break it down into 3 milestones.

 1 milestone per month.
 Take these to break it down even further until you have a step you can take every day to move forward.

 5. FOCUS ON THE IMPORTANT THINGS FIRST

-Once you took a nap or went for a walk & took a little time for yourself, know what you want you can start evaluating what’s really important & what you want to accomplish right now.
+Once you took a nap or went for a walk & took a little time for yourself and know what you want then you can start evaluating what’s really important & what you want to accomplish right now.

 I personally like to use the Eisenhower matrix to evaluate what’s really urgent and important right now.

-Prioritizing and moving step by step from one task to the other is the key to get things done without feeling overwhelmed.
+Prioritizing and moving step by step from one task to the other is the key to getting things done without feeling overwhelmed.